 At Treetops Early Learning Centres

-- We believe that each child is a unique individual with their own special background, interests and abilities.
+- We believe that each child is a unique individual with their own background, interests and abilities.

-- We aim to encourage all children in a safe and non threatening way to make appropriate choices and participate in decision making and problem solving.
+- We aim to encourage all children in a safe and non-threatening way to make appropriate choices and participate in decision making and problem solving.

-- We will provide an environment that values and welcomes equality and diversity will be encouraged at all times, ensuring that all children, families and staff are welcomed and valued members of the centre’s community.
+- We will provide an environment that values and welcomes equality and diversity will be encouraged at all times, ensuring that all children, families and educators are welcomed and valued members of the centre’s community.

-- We encourage parents to become our partners in working to achieve the best possible learning and developmental outcomes for their children, through sharing of information and participation in the centre programs.
+- We encourage parents to become our partners in working to achieve the best possible learning and developmental outcomes for their children, through sharing of in-formation and participation in the centre programs.

 For the children of Treetops Early Learning Centres, we will: